versia-pub/server/README.md

 ## Benchmarks

 > [!NOTE]
 > These benchmarks are not representative of real-world performance, and are only meant to be used as a rough guide.
+Load, and therefore performance, will vary depending on the server's hardware and software configuration, as well as user activity.

 ### Timeline Benchmarks